Karry/TimeLapse/README.md

 Goal of this project is to create set of tools for capturing series of images from camera (V4L or gphoto2), process them and assembly "time-lapse" video from them.

-Currently, only timelapse_assembly tool is available.
+Currently, timelapse_assembly and timelapse_deflicker tool is available.

 ## Build